 - New Year's Eve: (December 31) Although many countries also observe the Lunar New Year in January or February (and sometimes one more traditional New Year celebration based on lunisolar calendars), December 31 doesn't go unnoticed.
 It's an official holiday in some Asian countries.

-- Dongzhi Festival in China: (Dates vary, but around December 22 each year).
+- Dongzhi Festival in China: (Dates vary, but around December 21 or 22 each year).
 The Winter Solstice Festival in China welcomes the arrival of winter.

 - Thailand Full Moon Party: (Monthly; one party for Christmas and another party for New Year's Eve on December 31) Although the party takes place monthly, the December party is especially rambunctious.

 - Shogatsu in Japan: (Begins around December 30) Japanese New Year is one of the favorite festivals in Japan.
 The epicenter of the celebration is at the Imperial Palace in Tokyo.

 December Travel Tips for India

 December is one of the best months to travel in much of India.
 Not only will the monsoon season be long over, but temperatures are also bearable.
 You may be able to get by with just three showers per day rather than the usual four required to survive the 100+ degree Fahrenheit daily temperature in New Delhi.
 Rajasthan, India's desert state, enjoys pleasantly cooler evenings than usual during December.
 As long as you don't go too high in elevation, almost all of India enjoys nice weather in December.

 Christmas in Asia